viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-encryption-and-data-protection.md

 [!INCLUDE [new-24h2](includes/new-24h2.md)]

-The Device Encryption prerequisites of DMA and HSTI/Modern Standby are removed.
+The Device encryption prerequisites of DMA and HSTI/Modern Standby are removed.
 This change makes more devices eligible for both automatic and manual device encryption.

 [!INCLUDE [learn-more](includes/learn-more.md)]